sgryphon/shopify-auspost-rates/README.md

 ## Load Australia Post data to a shipping profile

+Create a new profile named 'Australia Post' to load the data into.

 Use the data files to create zones and assign countries to them, then load the shipping rates for the zones.